dojoengine/dojo/README.md

 #### Systems

 Systems are functions operating on the world state.
 They receive some input from the user, retreive state from the world, compute a state transition and apply it.
 A system has a single entrypoint, the `execute` function.
-Systems can leverage `commands` to easily interace with the world.
+Systems can leverage `commands` to easily interact with the world.

 ##### Commands